-- 1. The LDEQ Records Custodian may appoint one or more designees to ensure a prompt response to all requests. - 2.
-Requesting Copies of Public Records: - a) All requests for copies of public records, including discovery requests and subpoenas duces tecum for production of public records, shall be made using one of the following forms to be submitted to the Custodian of Records: - 1) LDEQ Form ISD-0005-01.
+- B. Policy Statements - The Department's designated Records Management Officer shall be the Custodian of Records as defined in La.
+R.S.
+44:1A(3).
+In accordance with La.
+R.S.
+44:33.1.A(1), the contact information of the custodian of Records shall be listed on the LDEQ webpage. - 2.
+The LDEQ Records Custodian may appoint one or more designees to ensure a prompt response to all requests in accordance with La.
+R.S.
+44:1A(3). - 3.
+Requesting Copies of Public Records - a.
+All requests for copies of public records, including discovery requests and subpoenas duces tecum for production of public records, shall be made using one of the following forms to be submitted to the Custodian of Records: - 1) LDEQ Form ISD-0005-01.
 This form may be submitted only by mail, fax, or personal delivery.
-No email attachments of this form will be accepted for any public records request. - 2) LDEQ Online Public Records Request Form, accessible at http://www.deq.louisiana.gov/prr. - b) A certification on LDEQ Form ISD-0005-02 must be submitted with the request for free or reduced rate copies.
-This form may be submitted by email, mail, fax, or personal delivery. - c) Payment shall be made in accordance with the rates established by law or regulation. - d) Advance payment for copies of public records is required. - e) To ensure the preservation of Department records, no records shall leave the premises for duplication, unless copies are required for which the Department does not have suitable copying equipment.
+No email attachments of this form will be accepted for any public records request. - 2) LDEQ Online Public Records Request Form. - b.
+A certification on LDEQ Form ISD-0005-02 must be submitted with the request for free or reduced rate copies.
+This form may be submitted by email, mail, fax, or personal delivery. - c.
+Payment shall be made in accordance with the rates established by law or regulation. - d.
+Advance payment for copies of public records is required. - e.
+To ensure the preservation of Department records, no records shall leave the premises for duplication, unless copies are required for which the Department does not have suitable copying equipment.
 In this case, the records may leave the premises by approval of the LDEQ Custodian of Records and shall be accompanied by an official, employee, agent, or contractor of the Department who shall remain with the records until their return.
 The requester shall be responsible for all costs of reproduction.
 The requester shall make payment or arrangements for payment with the outside source copy provider in advance of the request for the exception, and shall include a written statement of such arrangements as part of the request.
 The Department reserves the right to refuse the release of public records to an outside source copy provider for any reason.